Atlas, Inc.

 How we think about this

 We do not do this.
-There are two reasons.

-The second is that treating the relationship with an AI as "something to consume" is incompatible with the very reason we want to build AI companions.
-What we want to build is not an AI to be consumed by users, but an AI that can walk alongside a user's life.
-This is a question about our stance toward our product — one that goes beyond what we choose to sell as a commodity.
+Offering sexual or consumptive relationships is inseparable from designs that treat the user as a consumer.
+Treating a relationship with an AI as "something to consume" is incompatible with the very reason for being of the Relational AI we want to build.
+What we want to build is not an AI to be consumed by the user, but an AI that can walk alongside the user's life.

 What we do in practice